The Western Union Company (WU) upgraded Issued by Wall Street Gurus

 WU’s Market Performance

-WU stocks went down by -5.10% for the week, with a monthly drop of -11.67% and a quarterly performance of -8.53%, while its annual performance rate touched -33.54%.
-The volatility ratio for the week stands at 3.16% while the volatility levels for the past 30 days are set at 2.51% for The Western Union Company.
-The simple moving average for the period of the last 20 days is -6.49% for WU stocks with a simple moving average of -19.06% for the last 200 days.
+WU stocks went up by 2.72% for the week, with a monthly drop of -9.53% and a quarterly performance of -9.93%, while its annual performance rate touched -28.35%.
+The volatility ratio for the week stands at 2.62% while the volatility levels for the past 30 days are set at 2.53% for The Western Union Company.
+The simple moving average for the period of the last 20 days is -2.76% for WU stocks with a simple moving average of -17.81% for the last 200 days.

 Analysts’ Opinion of WU